codacy/codacy-rubocop/docs/description/Style_MagicCommentFormat.md

 Required capitalization can be set with the `DirectiveCapitalization` and `ValueCapitalization` configuration keys.

-NOTE: If one of these configuration is set to nil, any capitalization is allowed.
+NOTE: If one of these configurations is set to nil, any capitalization is allowed.

 # Examples